isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v14ii.py.png" height="85%" width="85%"/></div>

 ???
 Ok, the theory on why we want to do that is clear, but... how do we actually achieve it?
-These triplets have an interesting property.
+These **triplets have an interesting property**.
 If we recall when we checked the solution samples at the beginning, we noticed a pattern.
 A simple version of that pattern holds true, and that is that the number of triplets only can change every 4 increases of N. That is, possible number of combination changes are N=1,5,9,13,17,21...

-With that information we can save 75% of memory usage.
+With that information we can **save 75% of memory usage**.
 How much of that will that translate into speedup and saved time?

 ---